 I use my 8-foot white board and my notepad to sketch out notes from client meetings or for figuring out the thinking behind my coding projects.
 Every Friday I make sure everything has been scanned and saved.
 I use a handy app called Scanner Pro to record written notes, paper documents, and my entire white board, and shovel it all into Evernote so that I can clear everything away without losing anything.

 Working on digital projects means a lot of stuff accumulates in my downloads folder.
 Most of it can be trashed, but some of it might be important to save onto a cloud somewhere.
 By processing my downloads folder every week, the task never becomes burdensome if there are only 7 days' worth of files sitting there.

 I use Evernote as my dumping ground, like Dumbledore's pensieve, where I shovel things I need to keep but don't need to think about right now.
 On Fridays I look through the Evernote notebook where all my scans and saved notes arrive, and throw them into their long-term homes where Future Luke will know to look for them.

-I use Trello to manage ongoing development projects so that I can see at a glance the status of all the various pieces of the puzzle.
-On Fridays I make sure my “pipeline” is up to date (e.g., if cards should be moved to “In Progress” or “In Review” or “Live”) so that Trello remains an accurate representation of my projects.
+I use ClickUp to manage ongoing development projects and support issues so that I can see at a glance the status of all the various pieces of the puzzle.
+On Fridays I make sure my “pipeline” is up to date (e.g., if cards should be moved to “In Progress” or “In Review” or “Live”) so that ClickUp remains an accurate representation of my projects.

 7. Check calendar (-2/+4 weeks)